filegarden/mail/README.md

 >
 > A mail server's hostname is different from the domain used in its email addresses.
 A mail server is uniquely identified by one hostname, but one mail server can handle email addresses for any number of domains.
 For example, a mail server at `mail.example.com` can be configured to handle mail for `user@example.com` and `user@foo.com`.

+### Environment Variables

-Next, create a file named `.env` in your copy of the repository, and paste the following into it:
+Create a file named `.env` in your copy of the repository, and paste the following into it:

 ```sh
 ACME_ACCOUNT_EMAIL=